j-maas/uptag/README.md

 FROM ubuntu:18.03
 ```

+Documentation is available with `uptag help`.
+Note that for example `uptag fetch -h` will give a summary, while `uptag fetch --help` prints the full documentation.

 ## Pattern syntax
 Use `<>` to match a number.
 Everything else will be matched literally.
 - `<>.<>.<>` will match `2.13.3` but not `2.13.3a`.